ben-allen/locale-extensions/README.md

 An <a href="https://datatracker.ietf.org/doc/rfc8942/">HTTP Client Hint</a> is a request header field that is sent by HTTP clients and used by servers to optimize content served to those clients.
 The `Client Hints` infrastructure defines an `Accept-CH` response header that servers can use to advertise their use of specific request headers for proactive content negotiation.
 This opt-in mechanism enables clients to send content adaptation data selectively, instead of appending all such data to every outgoing request.

-Because servers must specify the set of headers they are interested in receiving, the Client Hint mechanism eliminates many of the opportunities for hostile passive fingerprinting that arise when using other means for proactive content negotiation (for example, the `User-Agent` string).
+Because servers must specify the set of headers they are interested in receiving, the `Client Hint` mechanism eliminates many of the opportunities for hostile passive fingerprinting that arise when using other means for proactive content negotiation (for example, the `User-Agent` string).

+Each supported extension gets its own `Client Hint`, which ensures that servers must advertise which locale-related preferences they request.
+This is analogous to the strategy used in the JavaScript API.
+Much like the API only allows requests for one preference at a time, thereby making it visible when a script attempts to access irrelevant preferences as part of a fingerprinting attempt, `Client Hint`s as used here ensure that servers that ask for more locale-related preferences than are actually needed are forced to be obvious about it.

 ### `Client Hint` Header Fields